Grand Challenges: Microbiome Sciences

 MicroSocial Seminar Series

-The MicroSocial Seminar Series aims to facilitate scientific exchange and community building across UMD's microbiome research community.
-Seminars will feature short talks by students and faculty, followed by 30 minutes of informal socializing over coffee and snacks.
+The MicroSocial Seminar Series aims to facilitate scientific exchange and community building across the University of Maryland's microbiome research community.
+Seminars feature short talks by students and faculty, followed by 30 minutes of informal socializing over coffee and snacks.

 March 21, 2025